NeurosynLabs/Neurosyn.Guru/README.md

 - Ethical decision-making framework
 - Reflective and predictive reasoning capabilities
 - Transparent and user-centric communication
 - By default this feature is disabled.
-Seee special commands.
+See Special Commands.

 # Special Commands